Ja-Mez: Finding a Guide to a Bright Future

 Ja-Mez explained, “[Mr. Smith] found a way to make me feel comfortable with telling him my problems and issues, while at the same time showing me ways to make a change toward being a better me.
 Throughout the years he has exposed me to different opportunities from internships, college fairs, college visits and entrepreneurship.
 At this point he is more than my Site Coordinator; I see him as a Big Brother.”

 Ja-Mez is now full of self-confidence with the promise of a bright future.
 He advises other students to: "Believe in yourself, believe in the people who are helping you and you will definitely succeed...I made it happen."

-Ja-Mez is featured in a new documentary film, The Push, that will be released this summer.
-Watch the trailer below.
+Ja-Mez is featured in our new documentary film, The Push.
+Watch the film now!